Which open-weight model should we choose? MoE? Q4?

 UD-MXFP4_MOE

-MXFP4 (Microscaling FP4) is a standard established by the OCP (Open Compute Project) and is also adopted by OpenAI's gpt-oss-120b.
+MXFP4 (Microscaling FP4) is a standard developed by the Open Compute Project (OCP) and is also used in OpenAI's gpt-oss-120b.

-It runs particularly efficiently on dedicated hardware (such as the NVIDIA Blackwell generation).
+It operates particularly efficiently on dedicated hardware (such as NVIDIA Blackwell generation).

 5-bit quantization (high quality, moderately large capacity)